build-on-aws/content/posts/amazon-bedrock-custom-langchain-agent/index.md

 ### Creating and Deploying Lambda Functions

-This tool leverages the python AWS SDK library [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-bedrock-custom-langchain-agen) to take structured input from your agent and transform it to a deployed Lambda Function.
+This tool leverages the python AWS SDK library [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-bedrock-custom-langchain-agent) to take structured input from your agent and transform it to a deployed Lambda function.
 Say a user wants a Lambda function that generates a random number between 1 and 3000.
 Your agent will pass the necessary code, function name, and description to this tool.

 We use the boto3 library to do the heavy lifting of deploying the function to your AWS account.
 While some parameters like the IAM role and S3 bucket are hard-coded, the tool is designed to be flexible where it counts.